Deployment & Authorization

 -

-Run Keycloaklocally in dev mode using docker:docker run -d --name keycloak \ -p 127.0.0.1:8080:8080 \ -e KC_BOOTSTRAP_ADMIN_USERNAME=admin \ -e KC_BOOTSTRAP_ADMIN_PASSWORD=admin \ -e KC_HTTP_ENABLED=true \ -e KC_HOSTNAME_STRICT=false \ -e KC_HOSTNAME_STRICT_HTTPS=false \ quay.io/keycloak/keycloak:26.3.4 \ start-dev
+Keycloaklocally in dev mode using docker:docker run -d --name keycloak \ -p 127.0.0.1:8080:8080 \ -e KC_BOOTSTRAP_ADMIN_USERNAME=admin \ -e KC_BOOTSTRAP_ADMIN_PASSWORD=admin \ -e KC_HTTP_ENABLED=true \ -e KC_HOSTNAME_STRICT=false \ -e KC_HOSTNAME_STRICT_HTTPS=false \ quay.io/keycloak/keycloak:26.3.4 \ start-dev -

-Open http://localhost:8080in your browser to access keycloak UI and login with the usernameadminand passwordadmin.
+http://localhost:8080in your browser to access keycloak UI and login with the usernameadminand passwordadmin.

 Creating a client

-- Set the Client IDasnebraskaand clickSave.
+Client IDasnebraskaand clickSave. - Keep the

-- Ensure Direct Access Grantsis unchecked (not needed for PKCE flow).
+Direct Access Grantsis unchecked (not needed for PKCE flow). - Ensure

-- Set Valid redirect URIstohttp://localhost:8000/auth/callback.
+Valid redirect URIstohttp://localhost:8000/auth/callback. - Set

-- Set Valid post logout redirect URIstohttp://localhost:8000/.
+Valid post logout redirect URIstohttp://localhost:8000/. - Set

-- Set Web Originstohttp://localhost:8000to allow your base URL for CORS .
+Web Originstohttp://localhost:8000to allow your base URL for CORS .

 Creating Roles